mojtaba-peyrovi/Forex-Fundamentals/Tutorial-one/README.md

 Usually smaller spreads are better for forex traders becuase a smaller movement in exchange rate,lets them profit from a trader more easily.

+### Three Types of Forex brokers:

+1. __ECN Broker(Electronic Communications Network):__ The best type of brokers.
+They don't interfere the market, they don't spy the account and they don't try to fight back our good trades.

+2. __Market Maker:__ The brokers that make their own markets.
+They sometimes get naughty and try their best to have you lose money.

+3. __STP Broker(Straight Through Processing):__ It is a mixture of both items above.

+__IMPORTANT:__ It is so important to have a demo account.
+And anytime we learn a new strategy, we have to play with it at least for a month on demo account to make sure it works, before getting into the live account.